RafaZeero/node-with-ts-boilerplate/README.md

 # node-with-ts-boilerplate

-use this as a boilerplate config when creating projects with node + ts
+Use this as a boilerplate config when creating projects with node + ts